 An Email is a CMC that stands for Computer-Mediated communication.
 Emails have become one of the fastest and most economical forms of communication.
 In this article, we are going to learn about email, its history, advantages, and disadvantages.

 Email stands for electronic mail.
-It’s used to send and receive computer-stored messages via the internet.
-Emails are generally encoded in American Standard Code for Information Interchange( ASCII).
+It is used to send and receive computer-stored messages via the Internet.

 Generally, an email is a message that may contain text, files, images, or other attachments sent through the computer network to an individual or group of individuals.